CreepyCrawler14/KevinBot/README.md

                                                     Contact me

-For questions, concerns, or complaints, you can contact me at KevinBot@tutanota.com
+For questions, concerns, or complaints, you can contact me via email at KevinBot@tutanota.com